johnsoupir/neural-reader/README.md

 The network can continue training from a previous parameter file by setting the "oldDogNewTricks" variable to true.

-To recognize using the partly pre-trained parameters run recognize
+To recognize using the pre-trained parameters run recognize

 ```
 ./recognize